Alternative Paris Tips for Your Second, Third, or Fourth Trip

 Detour Editor Katy is a budget travel aficionado who has already travelled to more than 50 countries.
 Whether she's at home or on a foreign adventure, she has a particular talent for stumbling upon tasty Georgian restaurants.

 From there, I began reading more about the country.
 Where Ohrid, on the North Macedonian side of UNESCO listed Lake Ohrid, oozes history, charm, and gorgeous nature, the capital city, Skopje, has a different story to tell.
-With years of Soviet rule and a devastating earthquake taking their toll, the city has ended up somewhat… well… confused?
+With years of communist rule and a devastating earthquake taking their toll on the city's buildings, it has ended up somewhatโฆ wellโฆ confused?

 So, dear Detour readers, have any of you been fortunate enough to visit Fiji?
 Did it live up to the island paradise hype?
 And what are your tips for avoiding the package resorts and saving a few pennies while there?